kubesphere/website/content/en/docs/project-administration/role-and-member-management.md

 ## Prerequisites

 At least one project has been created, such as `demo-project`.
-Besides, you need an account of the `admin` role (for example, `project-admin`) at the project level.
-For more information, see [Create Workspaces, Projects, Accounts and Roles](../../quick-start/create-workspace-and-project/).
+Besides, you need a user of the `admin` role (for example, `project-admin`) at the project level.
+For more information, see [Create Workspaces, Projects, Users and Roles](../../quick-start/create-workspace-and-project/).

 ## Built-in Roles